OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/service-chaining-as-path-retain.rst

       * - Release
         - Desription
       * - 2011
-        - Starting with Tungsten Fabric Release 2011, you can configure the AS path to be retained in the routes re-originated from the destination VN to the source VN in a service chain.
+        - Starting with OpenSDN Release 2011, you can configure the AS path to be retained in the routes re-originated from the destination VN to the source VN in a service chain.
 You also have the ability to enable or disable the path retention for selected service chains.